 Now, let’s move on to paid channels.
-In a recent article about the pillars of an online marketing strategy, we explained exactly what falls under PPC, SEM, display adverting, network advertising and all of the different types of paid advertising.
+In a recent article about the pillars of an online marketing strategy, we explained exactly what falls under PPC, SEM, display advertising, network advertising, and all types of paid advertising.
 For simplicity and as an example of paid advertising in general, we will only refer to PPC in this post.

-PPC is an online marketing channel, where advertisers bid for placement at a search engine to earn visibility and traffic when users enter relevant queries into search engines.
-Advertisers are only charged when a user actually clicks on their ad, hence the name “pay-per-click.”
+PPC is an online marketing channel where advertisers bid for placement at a search engine to earn visibility and traffic when users enter relevant queries into search engines.
+Advertisers are only charged when users click on their ad, hence the name “pay-per-click.”

 Retargeting / Remarketing

-When trying to convert random visitors into leads, retargeting can give you a second chance; with retargeting ads you have the opportunity to bring visitors back to your site and keep your message fresh on top of their minds.
+When trying to convert random visitors into leads, retargeting can give you a second chance; with retargeting ads, you can bring visitors back to your site and keep your message fresh on top of their minds.

-When preparing for retargeting campaigns, you’d be creating display ads in AdWords or setting up Google tracking on your site.
+When preparing for retargeting campaigns, you’d create display ads in AdWords or set up your site’s Google tracking.

-Companies that rely on affiliate marketing to promote their products use in-house tools to manage their affiliate programs or third-party platforms like ShareASale and Commission Junction.
+Companies that use affiliate marketing to promote their products use in-house tools to manage their affiliate programs or third-party platforms like ShareASale and Commission Junction.

 Word Of Mouth

 WOM refers to organic marketing, which doesn’t cost you a penny.
 It’s all about people talking about your company and your products.
 Word-of-mouth is one of the most trusted online marketing channels because it involves a direct recommendation from one customer to another.